blackboxlogic/OsmTagsTranslator/README.md

 # OsmTagsTranslator
 ## Do you need to convert third party data into OpenStreetMap tags, but your programming language is clunky?
 This tool lets you express OSM tag transformations as SQLite queries.

 [This file](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslator.Tests/SampleE911Addresses.osm) has the address fields from Maine's department of transportation.
-These tags are not suitable for OSM :frowning_face:
+These tags are not suitable for OSM :unamused:
 ```xml
 <?xml version='1.0' encoding='UTF-8'?>
 <osm version='0.6'>